5 Accounting Basics for Small Business Owners

 This means you need to be able to glance at a balance sheet, income statement, or cash flow statement in order to make informed choices.
 This ability also allows you to understand your hiring, cash flow around large business purchases, and the need to downsize or grow.
 Don’t be afraid to use your resources or ask for help if you need it!

-5. Know your AR (accounts receivable) & Get Invoices Paid!
+5. Know your AR (accounts receivable) & get invoices paid!

 This way, you won’t be left wondering if your clients owe you money or not.
 Collecting past dues from clients is a struggle all business owners face, and there’s no secret to getting them to pay up.
 However, maintaining good communication and reminders can make all the difference.
+Learn how we helped this company with accounting.

 There ya have it - five accounting basics for all you small business owners out there.
 Remember, don’t let accounting be a bore - embrace it and your business will thank you!